 A classic game of tag can be transformed into an outer space adventure with just a few adjustments.
 Gameplay will be most successful in a gym or large, open space with groups of 10 or more kids ages five and up.

-- Five to ten hula hoops, depending upon size of playing area
+- Five to ten hula hoops, depending upon the size of the playing area

 - Place hoops lying flat on the ground in different areas of the playing field.

-- If a player goes inside a hoop (or 'crater'), he must remain there until another alien tags him out.
+- If a player goes inside a hoop (or 'crater'), they must remain there until another alien tags them out.

-- Astronauts must try to capture all the Aliens by tagging them.
-If an Alien is tagged, he must exit the playing field for the remainder of the game.
+- Astronauts must try to capture all the aliens by tagging them.
+If an alien is tagged, they must exit the playing field for the remainder of the game.